 Tips for a successful application

-- The CV is either reversed chronological (the last first) or functional (activities grouped thematically).
+- Your CV should be in either reversed chronological order (listing your most recent experience first) or functional (activities grouped thematically).

 - Your personal details include; your name, address and telephone number with international access code, your nationality, your civil status, your age and your place of birth.

-- Mention only your highest educations but be specific in job-experience and responsibilities.
+- Mention only your highest education but be specific in job-experience and responsibilities.
 Language skills should be described in detail and hobbies may be added.